USS Black: 1951-1969

 Black was recommissioned on 18 July 1951 and reported to the Atlantic Fleet.
 She participated in type and fleet operations along the eastern seaboard and in the Caribbean until 10 January 1953 when she departed Norfolk, Va. for the Pacific, via the Panama Canal, on a round-the-world cruise.
 She arrived off the coast of Korea on 4 March and two days later commenced harassing fire on the beach.
 Black continued her Korean operations until 4 June 1953.

 On 9 June, Black departed for Norfolk, via the Suez Canal, arriving on the east coast 6 August.
 Until January 1955, she conducted type training, fleet operations, and plane guard duties along the east coast and in the Caribbean.
 In January 1955 Black transferred to the Pacific Fleet arriving at Long Beach 26 January.

 Over the next decade and a half, Black regularly crossed the great ocean to take her place as a unit of the 7th Fleet, serving as an aircraft carrier escort, taking part in antisubmarine warfare exercises, patrolling in the Taiwan Strait and visiting ports throughout the Far East.
 Her tenth, eleventh, twelfth, and thirteenth post-World War II Western Pacific deployments, beginning in early 1965, included Vietnam War service.
 Among her duties during this time were early participation in Operation Market Time coastal patrol and interdiction operations, providing naval gunfire support for forces ashore and screening carriers as they took the war to the North Vietnamese enemy.

 Black's last overseas cruise ended in July 1969.
 She was decommissioned in late September of that year and sold for scrapping in February 1971.

 Awards

-Black received six battle stars for her World War II service and two battle stars for service off Korea.
+Black (DD-666) earned six battle stars for World War II service, two battle stars during the Korean conflict, and three battle stars for Vietnam service for a total of 11 battle stars.